keysight-eggplant/real-user-data-sdk-js/README.md

 - Use [this example](examples/Vanilla/Error/) as starting point if you are going to collect data when an error occurs in your website.

-## DOM content collector

-- Use [this example](examples/Vanilla/DOMContentLoaded/) as starting point if you are going to collect data when DOM content is loaded.

 ## OnLoad collector

 - Use [this example](examples/Vanilla/OnLoad/) as starting point if you are going to collect data after page loads.